yxh9876/Xuhang94470/assignment3&4.md

 Both of them mentioned that the plot is hard to understand at the first glance.
 Without the help of the report context, readers couldn't understand the meaning of IC3, complaints and losses.
 After I explained to them what they are, they could understand the plot and its implication.

 Both mentioned that the combination of a line chart and a bar chart is quite innovative, which they don't often see.
 One of the interviewee said it was beautiful, the other said it was a little surprising.
-But they both loved this design overall.
+But they both liked this design overall.

 ## What to change heading into step five